jfreeman812/QE-Tools/sdlcs/code-management.rst

       * invoke the ``self-check`` script with the ``--setup`` option to make sure that the environment is good and that the self-checks all pass

-    * script should handle any command-line switches needed to pass to the framework such as deselecting tests (e.g., skip quarantined tests) as well as the commonly-used tracing/logging/reporting switches.

-    * script should accept arbitrary parameters that the user can use to pass any additional parameters required (either from a Jenkins job form or QE hand-run command line).
+    * script should accept arbitrary parameters (either from automation tooling or QE hand-run command line) and pass them to the test framework.

 .. note::
    For the executable scripts,